leandrocamara/future-sales-forecast/README.md

-# Future Sales Forecast with TensorFlow
+# Future Sales Forecast with Prophet
 The task is to forecast the total amount of products sold in every shop for the test set.

 ## Data Description